 Struggling with obesity can be extremely challenging, especially when your body’s weight interferes with key activities in daily life.
-In addition, obesity can lead to numerous health issues, including joint weakness, diabetes, and risk of heart attack.
+In addition, obesity can lead to numerous health issues, including sleep apnea, joint weakness, diabetes, and increased risk of heart disease and heart attacks.

 Surgical weight loss alternatives may offer some compelling opportunities for those seeking a solution to dramatic weight loss.
 But this still leads us back to our original question: Are you the ideal candidate for bariatric surgery?

 Weight loss surgery may seem like a good choice for you, but not all individuals are eligible for bariatric procedures.
 In general, surgical candidates must meet strict requirements, including:

-- Clinical obesity, especially with a weight-related secondary condition like type 2 diabetes
+- Clinical obesity, especially with a weight-related secondary condition, such as type 2 diabetes

 - Thorough comprehension of all risks and benefits

-- Weight loss attempts using other methods with little to no results (including regular diet and exercise)
+- Weight-loss attempts using other methods with little to no results (including regular diet and exercise)

 - Commitment to diet and lifestyle changes after surgery